open-mmlab/mmpretrain/configs/swin_transformer_v2/README.md

 - Training instability when increasing the vision model
 - Migrating the model trained at low resolution to a larger scale resolution task
-- Too mush GPU memory
+- Too much GPU memory

 To solve it, The following method improvements are proposed in the paper: